 UKMi Q&As that have been produced by and are maintained by the WMIC (the specialist UKMI centre for porphyria and complementary medicine) are listed below.
 These and all current UKMi Q&As are available on the Specialist Pharmacy Services website.

 Note: Malathion (Derbac M) is among the suggested treatments in the above bulletin, but is currently unavailable.
 Alternative treatments are dimeticone and wet combing (see bulletin for details).

 Cardiff & Vale UHB prescribing resources

-The Guide is intended to supplement the British National Formulary and Cardiff and Vale INFORM Formulary and to provide information on evidence-based local practices within the University Health Board.
-The guidelines are intended for adult use only.
+The Guide is intended to supplement the British National Formulary and Cardiff and Vale INFORM Formulary and to provide information on local practices within the University Health Board.
+The guidelines are intended for adult secondary care practice.
 The Department of Child Health in Cardiff and Vale University Health Board produce Clinical Guidelines for use in paediatrics.

 Good practice guides